DPDK/dpdk/doc/guides/nics/mlx5.rst

   - Hairpin between two ports could only manual binding and explicit Tx flow mode.
 For single port hairpin, all the combinations of auto/manual binding and explicit/implicit Tx flow mode could be supported.
   - Hairpin in switchdev SR-IOV mode is not supported till now.

+- Timestamps:

+  - CQE timestamp field width is limited by hardware to 63 bits, MSB is zero.
+  - In the free-running mode the timestamp counter is reset on power on and 63-bit value provides over 1800 years of uptime till overflow.
+  - In the real-time mode
+    (configurable with ``REAL_TIME_CLOCK_ENABLE`` firmware settings),
+    the timestamp presents the nanoseconds elapsed since 01-Jan-1970, hardware timestamp overflow will happen on 19-Jan-2038 (0x80000000 seconds since 01-Jan-1970).
+  - The send scheduling is based on timestamps from the reference "Clock Queue" completions, the scheduled send timestamps should not be specified with non-zero MSB.

 Statistics
 ----------